Traeth BychanMarian-glas, Anglesey

 There are public conveniences adjacent to the parking area - with disabled facilities and showers.
-The beach front has a sea wall with and picnic benches closeby - from where you can enjoy panoramic views of Great Orme, Liverpool Bay, Puffin Island, and the Carneddau peaks on the mainland.
-There’s also a slipway for launching - controlled by the local council - be aware that it can get very busy during the summer months, especially at high tide.
+The beach front has a sea wall with and picnic benches closeby, from where you can enjoy panoramic views of Great Orme, Liverpool Bay, Puffin Island, and the Carneddau peaks on the mainland.
+There’s also a slipway for launching which is controlled by the local council.
+Be aware that it can get very busy during the summer months, especially at high tide.

 On the harbour front you’ll also find the Red Wharf Bay Sailing Club’s clubhouse - they offer all sorts of training and lessons, as well as regattas and social events.

-Up the lane, approximately 25 metres from the beach, is the Traeth Bychan Beach Shop & Cafe which sells all sorts of beach paraphernalia, as well as drinks, snacks and ice creams.
+Up the lane, approximately 25 metres from the beach, is the Traeth Bychan beach shop and cafe which sells all sorts of beach paraphernalia, as well as drinks, snacks and ice creams.
 They also have Kayaks for hire.
-Open daily between 8am and 6pm
+Open daily between 8am and 6pm.

-There is a good P&D parking facility right next to the beach - it was enlarged and re-surfaced not long ago.
+There is a good pay and display parking facility right next to the beach - it was enlarged and re-surfaced not long ago.

 Yes - with no seasonal restrictions.